Release pipelines and release names

 VSTS | TFS 2018 | TFS 2017 | TFS 2015

-A release definition is one of the fundamental concepts in Release Management for VSTS and TFS.
+A release pipeline is one of the fundamental concepts in Release Management for your DevOps CI/CD processes.
 It defines the end-to-end release process for an application to be deployed across various environments.

-You start using Release Management by authoring a release definition for your application.
-To author a release definition, you must specify the artifacts that make up the application and the release process.
+You start using Release Management by authoring a release pipeline for your application.
+To author a release pipeline, you must specify the artifacts that make up the application and the release process.

 An artifact is a deployable component of your application.
 It is typically produced through a Continuous Integration or a build process.
 Release Management can deploy artifacts that are produced by a wide range of artifact sources such as Team Build, Jenkins, or Team City.